lad-sapienza/sCMS/README.md

 ### COMPONENTS

-In the components folder there are the files to be able to change the site from a graphic point of view, in particular it is possible to change the header, the footer and add a slide.
+In the components folder there are the files **to be able to change the site from a graphic point of view**, in particular it is possible to change the header, the footer and add a slide.

 - footer.js
 - header.js